 When evidence of malicious DLLs is found, reverse engineering will need to be conducted to fully understand what actions occur as the malicious files could do nearly anything.
 Leveraging Windows security event logs, as well as Windows PowerShell logs, may provide insight into what actions the DLLs are taking.
-CISA recommends the following process:
+CISA and authoring organizations recommends the following process: